Kinoma/SourceDocumentation/kinoma_documentation_template.md

 	dst.putLine(buf.toLowercase());
 ```

-In rare cases where the code includes a `#`, use HTML instead of the back-ticks and escape the brackets, as illustrated below.
+In rare cases where the code includes a `#`, use HTML instead of back-ticks and escape the brackets, as illustrated below.

 <pre>
 <code class="nohighlight">&lt;color&gt;#FF8000&lt;/color&gt;</code>